MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/video/ne-video-video_port_services.md

 ## -see-also

-<a href="..\video\nf-video-videoportqueryservices.md">VideoPortQueryServices</a>

-<a href="https://msdn.microsoft.com/library/windows/hardware/ff538227">AGP Functions Implemented by the Video Port Driver</a>

 <a href="https://msdn.microsoft.com/library/windows/hardware/ff567732">Int10 Functions Implemented by the Video Port Driver</a>

+<a href="https://msdn.microsoft.com/library/windows/hardware/ff567384">I2C Functions Implemented by the Video Port Driver</a>